vitobotta/hetzner-k3s/README.md

 I also write a [technical blog](https://vitobotta.com/) on programming, DevOps and related technologies.

 ___
 ## Prerequisites

 All that is needed to use this tool is

 - an Hetzner Cloud account

 - an Hetzner Cloud token: for this you need to create a project from the cloud console, and then an API token with **both read and write permissions** (sidebar > Security > API Tokens); you will see the token only once, so be sure to take note of it somewhere safe

 - kubectl installed

 ___
 ## Getting started

-Before using the tool, be sure to have kubectl installed as it's required to install some software in the cluster to provision load balancers/persistent volumes and perform k3s upgrades.
+Before using the tool, be sure to have kubectl installed as it's required to install some components in the cluster and perform k3s upgrades.

 ### macOS